brendanmurty/murty.io/content/brendan/resume.md

 ## Summary

-I am a Lead Web Developer with varied commercial experience in web-based development, mentorship, training and project management.
+I am a Software Engineer with varied commercial experience in web-based software development, mentorship, training and project management.
 I have created complex systems using various programming languages, front-end frameworks and back-end platforms.
 I have a passion to continually learn improved methods and techniques.

 ## Contact